High Rent in Florida: Why are Rent Prices on The Rise?

 New Florida Rental Laws 2025

 Landlords must now give 30 days’ notice to end month-to-month tenancies, up from 15 days.
-Most importantly a new law to address unauthorized occupants and squatting'.
+Most importantly a new law to address unauthorized occupants and squatting' which avoids landlords from going through eviction process.
 These laws apply to all rental homes including single family homes, and multi-family homes.
+Expect there to be new laws for landlords 2024, as there was new Florida rental laws 2024 as well.

 Looking to navigate rental increases with ease?
 Connect with one of the best Orlando Property Management companies, Allegiant Management Group today!
 We make it east to connect with us.